balancer/scaffold-balancer/README.md

 > 4️⃣ in a third terminal window, 🛰 deploy your contract:

 ⚠️ By default any existing contract deployments are triggerred when you start your fork of mainnet `yarn fork`.
-This stay may not be required.

 ```bash
 yarn deploy